Greencats0/university/3/Fall/GEO-101/notes/chapter1.md

 ## earth's forces and how they help process it's materials

-many different environmental factors help shape the Earth such as atmospheric pressure, gravity, etc
+Many different environmental factors help shape the Earth such as atmospheric pressure, gravity, etc

 ## steep mountain front